DGWerlod/OrSomething/README.md

 # In Construction
 The self-building self-building game game.
+Created with two collaborators at CodeDay Bay Area.